Components

 Overview

 The form component is configurable to fit various use cases and layouts.
-It is purposely simple out of the box, and users are responsible for configuring it to suit their needs.
+It is purposely simple out of the box.

-Forms are incredibly common in user interfaces and their design and usage continues to evolve as input methods get smarter and more and more people use mobile and tablet devices.
+Forms are incredibly common in user interfaces.
+Their design and usage continues to evolve.
 You might design a form for a user to:

-• Sign up for / log into an account
+• Sign up for or log into an account

 • Register for a service